Contact us

 Malta's Golden Visas: A passport to a better future or a tool for tax evaders?

-A short OECD publication "OECD clamps down on CRS avoidance through RCBI Schemes" (16 October 2018) homes in on the possibility of depositors misrepresenting their country of tax residence to their bankers for the purposes of circumventing established CRS rules for exchange of information in relation to foreign assets.
-The report lists a number of countries that grant residency or citizenship rights through investment, whose travel documents may be misused for this purpose
+A short OECD publication entitled “OECD clamps down on CRS avoidance through RCBI Schemes” (16 October 2018) considers the possibility of depositors misrepresenting their country of tax residence to financial institutions for the purpose of circumventing established CRS rules on the exchange of information relating to foreign assets.
+The report lists a number of jurisdictions that grant residence or citizenship rights through investment, whose documentation may be misused in this context.
+This publication examines the OECD paper in its proper legal and regulatory setting, clarifying what it does – and does not – say, with specific reference to Malta, and addressing the distinction between immigration status and tax residence.

 A short OECD publication "OECD clamps down on CRS avoidance through RCBI Schemes" (16 October 2018) homes in on the possibility of depositors misrepresenting their country of tax residence to their bankers for the purposes of circumventing established CRS rules for exchange of information in relation to foreign assets.
 The report lists a number of countries that grant residency or citizenship rights through investment, whose travel documents may be misused for this purpose.